Comparison·Mar 29, 2026·12 min read

 Does Floowed support our existing credit scoring models?

 Yes.
-Floowed is score-agnostic.
-The Decisioning Canvas orchestrates FICO, local bureau scores, alternative-data scores from vendors like Zest AI, CredoLab, and Trusting Social, and in-house models.
+Floowed is score-agnostic: bring any score or your own model and it is absorbed unchanged.
+The Decisioning Engine orchestrates FICO, local bureau scores, alternative-data scores from vendors like Zest AI, CredoLab, and Trusting Social, and in-house models.
 Scores are inputs to the policy, not the policy itself, so you keep the scoring stack you have invested in.
+We orchestrate, we do not compete with scoring vendors.

 Who owns policy changes inside Floowed?

-The credit team.
-The Decisioning Canvas is designed for credit officers and lending operations leads to author, simulate, version, and ship policy changes without engineering or vendor services on the critical path.
+The credit and risk teams.
+The Decisioning Engine is designed for credit officers and risk leads to author, simulate, version, and ship policy changes without engineering or vendor services on the critical path.
 Every change is versioned and audit-logged, so risk and compliance get a full trail without extra configuration.

 When should we choose Hyperscience over Floowed?

 Choose Hyperscience if you are a large regulated enterprise (top-tier bank, major insurer, government agency), have a services budget and multi-quarter implementation tolerance, and primarily need best-in-class extraction with custom-trained models, with downstream decisioning handled by another system.
-For mid-market lenders that need decisioning out of the box with predictable pricing and a credit-team-owned policy layer, Floowed is the better fit.
+For lenders that need decisioning out of the box, with document intelligence that reads and analyses real-world paperwork, a fast consumption-based quote, and a policy layer owned by credit and risk teams, Floowed is the better fit.

-If you are a lender comparing Floowed and Hyperscience, the fastest way to know which one fits is a walkthrough on your actual documents and your actual policy.
-We will load a sample of bank statements, payslips, or loan packets, build a working version of your credit policy on the Decisioning Canvas, and show end-to-end documents to data to decision in 45 minutes.
-Book a walkthrough and we will tailor the session to your portfolio.
+If you are a lender comparing Floowed and Hyperscience, the fastest way to know which one fits is a demo on your actual documents and your actual policy.
+We will load a sample of bank statements, payslips, or loan packets, read and analyse them, build a working version of your credit policy on the Decisioning Engine, and show end-to-end documents to data to decision.
+Start free, or book a demo and we will tailor the session to your portfolio.